FileMeta/MicroYaml/README.md

 [XML](http://www.w3.org/XML/), [JSON](http://www.json.org/) or a full YAML parser.

 ## Why YAML?
-AYAML is a simple and intuitive format where newlines and indentation are significant to the parser just as they are to the writer.
+YAML is a simple and intuitive format where newlines and indentation are significant to the parser just as they are to the writer.
 Most people encountering YAML can successfully add or edit information without needing to learn the syntax and without creating syntax errors.